Men's United States Open (squash) 2012

-The Men's United States Squash Open 2012 is the men's edition of the 2012 United States Open (squash), which is a PSA World Series event Gold (Prize money: $115,000).
+The Men's United States Squash Open 2012 was the men's edition of the 2012 United States Open (squash), which is a PSA World Series event Gold (Prize money: $115,000).
 The event took place at the Daskalakis Athletic Center in Philadelphia, Pennsylvania in the United States from 6 October to 12 October.
 Ramy Ashour won his first US Open trophy, beating Grégory Gaultier in the final.

 Prize money and ranking points

 For 2012, the prize purse was $115,000.
 The prize money and points breakdown is as follows: